Dustin-Oakes/Motor-Vehicles-By-Fuel-Type/README.md

 Trish will create a pie graph that demostrates a high level view of whicfh type of vehicle was the most popular over the span of 2011-present,.

-# Stacked bar graph

-Joy will put together a stacked bar graph that demostrates the most popular model of vehicle by county,

 # Bar graph

 David will put together a bar graph that shows the most popular Brands in Washington. (brands sales over 1,000 units.)

+# Stacked bar graph

+Joy will put together a stacked bar graph that demostrates the most popular model of vehicle by county.

+According to the bar graph that shows the most popular Brands in WA, we knows that the top four popular brands are Tesla, Ford, Chevrolet, and Nissan.
+As a result, we would like to know vehicle brand distribution in each county.
+We decided to use stacked bar graph so that we could see the brand distribution in each county clearly.
+The stacked bar graph shows Tesla is the most popular electric vehicle brand in each county.
+And King county owns the most electric cars, followed by Snohomish,  Pierce, and Clark county.